ArduCAM/RPI-Pico-Cam/README.md

 ![IMAGE ALT TEXT](data/5.png)

-- Load and run arducam_demo
+- Load and run person_detection
 The simplest method to load software onto a RP2040-based board is by mounting it as a USB Mass Storage Device.
 Doing this allows you to drag a file onto the board to program the flash.
 Go ahead and connect the Raspberry Pi Pico to your Raspberry Pi using a micro-USB cable, making sure that you hold down the BOOTSEL button to force it into